-If, via msconfig, you have disabled some start-up programs, and then subsequently you decide to re-enable them; and inspite of re-enabling them again, you find that they do not start up at boot time, then this may interest you.
+If using Task Manager or MSCONFIG, you have disabled some start-up programs, and then subsequently you decide to re-enable them; and in spite of re-enabling them again, you find that they do not start up at boot time, then this post may help you.

 The reason for this happening is as follows:

-When you re-enable a startup application that requires path environmental variables specified with the registry type REG_EXPAND_SZ, the environmental variables are no longer usable and the application will not be executed because the registry is restored as REG_SZ instead of REG_EXPAND_SZ.
+When you re-enable a startup application that requires path environmental variables specified with the Registry type REG_EXPAND_SZ, the environmental variables are no longer usable and the application will not be executed because the Registry item is restored as REG_SZ instead of REG_EXPAND_SZ.

-c.
-If it is in the registry, remember the location and command.
+- If it is in the Registry, remember the location and command

-e.
-Locate the registry you remember at step c and remember the value name of the corresponding command.
+- Locate the Registry you noted in Step-3 and remember the value name of the corresponding command.

-g.
-Create a new value with “Expandable String value”
+- Create new value with “Expandable String value”

-h.
-Name the new value the name you remembered at step e.
+- Name the new value the name you noted above.

-i.
-Set the command you remembered at step c as the value data of the new value.
+- Set the command you remembered at Step-5 as the value data of the new value.

 Read: List of Startup Paths, Folders and Registry Settings in Windows 11/10.